rook/rook/design/object-bucket/object-bucket.md

 **Use Case: Provision a Bucket**

 _As a Kubernetes user, I want to leverage the Kubernetes API to create object store buckets.
-I expect to get back the bucket endpoint information in a Pod-consumable API resource._
+I expect to get back the bucket endpoint and credentials information in a Pod-consumable API resource(s)._

 //TODO update diagram to reflect API changes